Community Support—Financial and In-Kind

 Through the Five College Consortium, Smith helps provide 24/7 (168 hours a week) music, information and cultural programming on New England Public Radio.

 College facilities are available to external groups to host meetings, conferences or other events for a modest rental fee plus direct costs and insurance.
 Smith College also provides free use of its facilities to Northampton public high schools for their graduation rehearsals and ceremonies including the Smith Vocational and Agricultural High School, Northampton High School and the Collaborative for Educational Services.
 See the guidelines for use of college facilities by external organizations at the website above.

 Local schools and community groups often use the Smith athletic facilities for practices or competitions.
 The Northampton High School indoor track, field hockey, tennis, softball and lacrosse teams and the Pioneer Valley Interscholastic Athletic Conference track league host events at Smith throughout the season.
 Smith Academy in Hatfield hosts field hockey games on the turf field.

-The Indoor Track and Tennis facility’s track is open daily from 6 to 8 a.m. from January to March for indoor walking for members of the community.
+The Indoor Track and Tennis facility’s track is open three days a week (M/W/F) from 6 to 8 a.m. from January to March for indoor walking for members of the community.

 Community members can purchase summer tennis passes to use the Smith courts.
 Faculty and student teachers provide sports instruction to local children in various sports throughout the year.
-Smith athletes celebrate National Girls and Women in Sport Day by offering a free sports and recreational clinic to children in the community.
-In addition, Smith College will be the host site for the Girls on the Run event, which is a 5k race typically attracting over 1,000 girls ages 8–12 from the greater community.
+Smith athletes celebrate National Girls and Women in Sports Day by offering a free sports and recreational clinic to children in the community.
+In addition, Smith College hosts the Girls on the Run event, a 5K race typically attracting over 1,000 girls ages 8–12 from the greater community.